* Investors optimistic over U.S. fiscal deal

 Siderúrgicas de Minas Gerais SA, rose 7.42 percent.

 Electric utilities fell, with Centrais Eletricas Brasileiras

-SA, known as Eletrobras, down nearly 6 percent after
+SA, known as Eletrobras, down 7.46 percent after a

 for the stock after concerns over the impact of a government